xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

                 - 1a.
 User has not allowed the app to see their location
                     - 1a1.
 Makes a request to the user to allow the app to access their location
                     - 1a2.
 If users agrees, the map will open showing the user’s general location
                     - 1a3.
-Otherwise opens the map to Vancouver as opposed to their current location
+Otherwise opens the map to latitude longitude (0, 0) as opposed to their current location
                 - 2a.
 Google Maps API is not available
                     - 2a1.
 A toast will appear telling the user that Google Maps is unavailable and to try again later